Dazzid/Deep_Learning_Techniques_Applied_to_Estimate_Music_Gestural_Patterns/README.md

 - Pyquaternion '0.9.5'.

 ## Music Score
-8 Gestures were recorded by professional violinist and students in the Royal College of Music in London
+8 Gestures were recorded by professional violinist and students in the Royal College of Music in London.
 ![alt text](https://github.com/Dazzid/Deep_Learning_Techniques_Applied_to_Estimate_Music_Gestural_Patterns/blob/master/figures/01_music_score_eight_gestures.jpg)

 ## Gestures Shapes
-All data normalised and centralised.
-The getures shapes are given by the Euler angles extracted from the IMU's Myo armband sensor.
-It outputs a Quaternion orientatoon data that was re-oriented and translated to Euler angles.
+All the data were normalised and centralised.
+The gestures shapes are given by the Euler angles extracted from the IMU's Myo armband sensor.
+It outputs a Quaternion orientation data that was re-oriented and translated to Euler angles.
 ![alt text](https://github.com/Dazzid/Deep_Learning_Techniques_Applied_to_Estimate_Music_Gestural_Patterns/blob/master/figures/12_Gestures.jpg)

 ## 3D Data Format
-The shapeof the data to be passed to the LSTM models
+The shape of the data to be passed to the LSTM models.
 ![alt text](https://github.com/Dazzid/Deep_Learning_Techniques_Applied_to_Estimate_Music_Gestural_Patterns/blob/master/figures/04_3D_Data.jpg)

 ## Deep Learning Models